AICAN-Research/breast-epithelium-segmentation/README.md

 All groovy scripts are run in QuPath.
 Open QuPath-project.
 Go to Automate -> Project scripts -> Script name.
 In script editor go to Run -> Run for project.
 Select images to run script on.

+The code for dataset creation from tmas assumes a folder structure like:

+     └── path/to/data
+          └── cohorts
+              ├── cohort 1
+              ├── cohort 2
+              ├── ...
+              └──  cohort n

 ### Create epithelial mask from ck images:
 Create QuPath project and add CK images.